You can apply to ECC by following four simple steps:

 Submit a transcript of high school course work or list of curricular completions for home schooled students.

 Meet with an Admissions Coordinator.
 The student and at least one parent/guardian must attend this meeting.
 Completed documentation outlined above must be submitted to the Admissions Office prior to the meeting for review.
-To arrange an appointment, contact the Admissions Specialist at 847-214-7222.
+To arrange an appointment, call an Admissions Specialist at 847-214-7222.

 Registration – The student may enroll in a maximum of 6 credits per fall and spring semester, and 3 credits in the summer while in high school.
 The student will register for courses once all criteria is met and if space is available in the course(s).
 No late registrations are allowed.